brucou/state-transducer-visualizer/README.md

   }
 ```

+You can modify directly the specifications manually, and click the generate graph buttons when
+you are done.
+At this point of time, there is nothing done in term of error management.
+This
+means that if your modification of the graph is incorrect, the display will not be updated, with
+no visible error message displayed (there might be some indications on what went wrong in the
+console though).

 # Adjusting
 Dagre does some nice visualizations.
 However they often have to be manually adjusted.
 We use
 cytoscape as a graph visualization library as it allows to adjust the graph manually.